 Widely acknowledged to be the leading figure in defining the modern jazz guitar in the 1950s, he emerged as a member of vibist Red Norvo’s Trio with Charles Mingus on bass in 1950.
 The recordings they made between 1950-51 for Albert Marx’s Discovery label (later taken over by Savoy Records in 1953 and subsequently Atrista Records, who released every title recorded by the group as a Savoy two-LP package in 1976) assured his place in the jazz pantheon.
 They made history, regarded by many as among the finest small group recordings in all of jazz.
 While most young guitar modernists such as Sal Salvador, Jimmy Raney, Billy Bauer, Barney Kessel, Herb Ellis, Chuck Wayne, Johnny Smith, Howard Roberts and Dick Garcia were following a broadly similar path, influenced by the likes of Charlie Christian, Lester Young and Charlie Parker, it was Farlow who was setting the pace on jazz guitar.

-Recently married, he had settled for a simpler life at his riverside retreat in Sea Bright, New Jersey returning to his old trade of sign writing which he had pursued since apprenticing after high school — he had only taken up the guitar at age 22.
+Recently married, he had settled for a simpler life at his riverside retreat in Sea Bright, New Jersey returning to his old trade of sign writing which he had pursued since apprenticing after high school — remarkably, it was not until he was 22 that he took-up the guitar.
 Now he could enjoy boating, fishing and playing local gigs out of sight and out of mind of the jazz media.
 He seemed to like it that way.
 Then, in October 1967 he was finally persuaded by DJ Mort Fega to open at the Frammis club on Manhattan’s East Side.
-During his absence from the New York scene and without any new recordings, a mystique had developed around him, and with his knowing he had become regarded as a living legend.
+During his absence from the New York scene and without any new recordings, a mystique had developed around him, and with his knowing, he had become regarded as something of a living legend.
 “It didn’t take long for word to get around that the guitarist was back in town and people came from near and far to hear [him],” said Fega in Downbeat magazine.
 “He turned everybody around…to a man, everyone agreed that, if possible, he was even more of a monster on his instrument than they remembered…It had taken considerable persuasion to convince him that he had been the undisputed champ when he quit the scene, and that since then no one had begun to approach his unique style, a style that had earned for him the highest reward — designation by many of his fellow musicians as the world’s best jazz guitarist.”